sunryze-git/PyDKU/README.md

 ## What is the theme of PyDKU?
 PyDKU will be based on a Synthwave 80s style of theming.
 Internal backgrounds will be under this theme and any music during the installation will also continue with this theming.

-## When can I epxect the first release?
+## When can I expect the first release?
 The first release will be very experimental and not feature complete.
 It will only be a basic recreation; there is a priority list I have to follow.
 The most important features will be added first.